Christian-Me/node-red-contrib-ui-iro-color-picker/README.md

 ## Changelog

+### 0.1.0
+- fixes modal issue on iOS
+- positioning and aligning of labels
+- flexible button size
+- *fixed:* scaling and positioning of widgets and popups
+- support of tunable white (value and temperature)
+- custom initial color
+- several bugfixes

 ### 0.0.7
-- partial fix for safari issue: Display seams OK but taps/clicks are still poking through **any support appreciated**
+- partial fix for safari issue: Display seams OK but taps/clicks are still poking through
 - single value payloads
 - extra output format for tunable whites `{v:100,t:6000}` **experimental**
 - fix for single hue slider (default color is set to red `{r:255,g:0,b:0}`)